-The Colnago Super Profil bicycle appears to be the first frame built using crimped tubes by Colnago.
+The Colnago Super Profil bicycle is the most mysterious of all the Colnago frames I have researched so far.
+The word PROFIL is often associated with frames that have crimped tubes.
 In the early 1980’s Colnago began experimenting with crimping main frame tubes to increase stiffness.
 Colnago referred to these crimps as ‘ribs’ in their early brochures.

 Before you start with the identification process, you should start here;

 The first version is easy to identify by a single crimp on either side of the top tube only.
 The rest of the frame had the same round tubes and features as a regular early 1980’s Colnago Super including a chain stay bridge and crimps inside the chain stays.

 Checkout more images of a first version Super Profil bike.

 The second version of the frame featured an added pair of crimps on the down tube and retained the chain stay bridge.

 The third version of the Super Profil was also released in the early 1980’s.
 This version is easily identified by a single crimp on either side of both the top tube and the down tube and matches the bike Saronni rode to win the 1982 World Championships.
 It has crimps on the inside of the chain stays, but does not have a chain stay bridge (like the other 2 versions).

 It seems that the third version of these frames did not have a chain stay bridge like the other two.

 Assuming all these frames are part of the Colnago Super family, this chart provides specifications for the Columbus SL tubes that were presumably used in their construction.